rahulrajpl/rahulrajpl.github.io.old/about.md

 **Thanks**

-I have borrowed the hardwork of following people to build this website.
+Author has borrowed the hardwork of following people to build this website.
 Thanks to

 1. [Agusmakmun](https://github.com/agusmakmun)(for the jekyll theme)

 2. [Jeff Donahue](http://jeffdonahue.com/) (for the email unscramble script)

-I use and advocate opensource.
+Author uses and advocates opensource.
 Design used [here](https://agusmakmun.github.io/) is also open to [fork](https://github.com/rahulrajpl/rahulrajpl.github.io) and improve further.

 ---